cloudfoundry/docs-cfcr/docs/installing/aws/deploying-bosh-aws.md

 		!!! note
 			Subsequent runs of `deploy_bosh` will use `creds.yml` and `state.json` to apply changes to the BOSH environment.

-After deploying the BOSH Director, continue to the [Configure IaaS Routing for AWS](routing-aws/) topic.
+If you plan to use IaaS routing for Kubo, continue to [Configure IaaS Routing for AWS](routing-aws/).

+If you have configured Cloud Foundry routing, continue to [Deploying Kubo](../deploying-kubo/).